 RecurDyn simulates both rigid and flexible body dynamics by combining traditional rigid MBD with cutting-edge finite element technology for modeling flexible bodies.
 (MFBD: Multi Flexible Body Dynamics)

 .
 RecurDyn also supports co-simulation with various other CAE software tools.

-RecurDyn includes a seamless co-simulation environment for coupled simulations with computational fluid dynamics solver, Particleworks from Prometech, allowing for detailed analysis of the interaction of fluids and multi-body systems.
+RecurDyn includes a seamless co-simulation environment (Particleworks Interface) for coupled simulations with computational fluid dynamics solver, Particleworks from Prometech, allowing for detailed analysis of the interaction of fluids and multi-body systems.